-The original foundations of the house date back from a 1600 abbey – see room Stanislas or Breakfast lounge on the first floor.
+The original foundations of the house date back from a 1600 abbey – see room "Stanislas" or Breakfast lounge on the ground floor.

 In that room, characteristic elements of the Louis XIII period can be seen: